mongodb/docs/source/includes/fact-index-rolling-build.rst

 .. note::

-   Data Explorer does not support building indexes in a rolling fashion for standalone deployments.
+   Data Explorer doesn't support building indexes in a rolling fashion for standalone deployments.

 Building indexes in a rolling fashion reduces the performance impact of